tobexyz/yaacc-code/docs/index.md

 ## Media renderer

 This service allows your device acting as an media renderer.
-Therefore the device can be controlled by other UPNP/DLNA controllers in your network and receive and play media from UPNP/DLNA servers.
+Therefore the device can be controlled by other UPnP/DLNA controllers in your network and receive and play media from UPnP/DLNA servers.

 ## Media proxy

-The proxy service is used in the context of sharing URLs with YAACC and playing the url on a UPNP/DLNA device in your network.
+The proxy service is used in the context of sharing URLs with YAACC and playing the URL on a UPnP/DLNA device in your network.
 Normally the URL will directly passed to the rendering device.
-Sometimes the rendering device is not able to play https urls.
+Sometimes the rendering device is not able to play https URLs.
 Therefore we need to get rid of the encryption and provide the content with an unencrypted http URL.
 For this the proxy service can be used.
 In that case the URL shared with YAACC will not directly passed to the rendering device.
 YAACC generates a